techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 ### Can my doctor say I'm not allowed to work?

-They could try, but it wouldn't have any legal basis.

-If you'd ask your physiotherapist: 'Am I allowed to work?', they're unlikely to answer yes or no. People work in healthcare to treat patients, not to give you permission to do one thing or another.
+You might feel you need to ask your doctor: 'Am I allowed to work?'.
+However, it's not for a doctor to give or refuse *permission* to work like that to their patients.

-More likely your healthcare provider will give you personal advice on what's best for your treatment, and how (not) following that advice could affect your treatment.
-As a patient, it's more helpful to ask your healthcare provider what you can best do and avoid, given the specific treatment you're undergoing.
+What doctors, and any other healthcare provider, can do is give you personal *advice* on what's best for your treatment.
+For example, they might say: 'I would recommend you take at least 3 weeks rest to recover', and state how (not) following their advice could affect your treatment.
+Hence as a patient, it's more helpful to ask your healthcare provider what sort of activities you can best do and avoid, and for how long, given the specific treatment you're undergoing.

 ### How can I be 30% occupationally impaired (*arbeidsongeschikt*)?